-Lifeline in troublesome times is needful for one to have a peace of mind towards what one may be facing; for we live in difficult times, that could readily make one fearful.
+Lifeline in troublesome times is needful for one to have peace of mind for we are living in difficult times.
 Scripture reveals: There shall be signs in the sun, and in the moon, and in the stars; and upon the earth distress of nations, with perplexity; the seas and the waves roaring; men's hearts failing them for (from) fear, and for looking after those things which are coming on the earth: for the powers of heaven shall be shaken (Luke 21:25-26).

 There is turmoil and unrest in the world; partly because man is reaping what he has sown.
 Scripture reveals: Be not deceived; God is not mocked; for whatsoever a man sows that shall he also reap.
 For he that sows to the flesh shall of the flesh reap corruption; but he that sows to the Spirit shall of the Spirit reap life everlasting (Galatians 6:7-8).

 It was noted that sowing to the flesh is to conduct oneself by the evil dictates and desires of the sinful nature of man; reaping corruption is requited with eternal destruction.
 Sowing to the Spirit (the Spirit of God) means to live by His enabling help in accord with His prompting and leading; such a person will be rewarded with eternal life through Christ Jesus our Lord.

 It is indeed a sad state when one chooses to ignore so great a blessing with God Himself offering a lifeline in troublesome times!
 Jesus, His Son, and our Savior, said: Peace I leave with you, my peace I give to you: not as the world gives, give I to you.
 Let not your heart be troubled, neither let it be afraid (John 14:27).